 Based on the results discussed in the background chapter, the following table is proposed to cover 2Tx transmissions based on two PC3 PAs for both TxD and UL MIMO.

-Way forward on 2Tx PC2 MPR for UEs implementing two PC3 PAs and declaring TxD support.
+Way forward on 2Tx PC2 MPR for UEs implementing two PC3 PAs.

-Table xxxxx Maximum power reduction (MPR) for 2Tx power class 2 (2xPC3 PAs)
+Table xxxxx Maximum power reduction (MPR) for 2Tx power class 2